Antiphospholipid Syndrome Overview

 Most cases of antiphospholipid syndrome are sporadic, which means they occur in people with no history of the disorder in their family.
 Rarely, the condition has been reported to run in families; however, it does not have a clear pattern of inheritance.
 Multiple genetic and environmental factors likely play a part in determining the risk of developing antiphospholipid syndrome.

-Savino Sciascia is in Grugliasco, Italy.
-Sciascia is rated as an Elite expert by MediFind in the treatment of Antiphospholipid Syndrome.
-He is also highly rated in 20 other conditions, according to our data.
-His top areas of expertise are Antiphospholipid Syndrome, Systemic Lupus Erythematosus, Glomerulonephritis, and Vasculitis.
+Savino Sciascia practices in Turin, Italy.
+Mr. Sciascia is rated as an Elite expert by MediFind in the treatment of Antiphospholipid Syndrome.
+His top areas of expertise are Antiphospholipid Syndrome, Systemic Lupus Erythematosus (SLE), Lupus Nephritis, Glomerulonephritis, and Kidney Transplant.

 Published By: National Institutes of Health